-- Grade 1 consists of blackheads and whiteheads with occasional raised red eruptions
+(A) Grade 1: blackheads and whiteheads with occasional raised red eruptions.

-- Grade 2 is similar to Grade 1, but with more inflamed red eruptions, some of which may be pus-filled
+(B) Grade 2: (similar to Grade 1); more inflamed red eruptions, some may be pus-filled.

-- Grade 3 is similar to Grade 2, but with many pus filled eruptions, as well as nodules that can be felt deep in the skin
+(C) Grade 3: (similar to Grade 2); many pus-filled eruptions, with nodules that can be felt deep in the skin.

-- Grade 4 consists of nodules and abscesses along with scars
+(D) Grade 4: nodules and abscesses along with scars.

 Grade 3 and 4 are considered severe forms of acne.

-In the upcoming Part 2 of our acne series, we will cover some common acne treatment options.
-Remember, however, that any treatment for acne should only be undertaken on the advice of a dermatologist.
+In the second part of our blog series on How to Understand Acne Better, find out how your lifestyle affects your acne and few acne treatment options.
+Remember, however, that any treatment for acne should only be undertaken based on the advice of a dermatologist.